Getting the Hang of Art Decoration: Our Foolproof Art Hanging Guide

 Furnishing your space is a bit challenging job but GoodSpace can plan everything online for you.
 Contact us and we will reach you.

 Hanging stacked grouping in small spaces

 Hanging stacked groupings of art in small spaces such as between two doorways is a popular choice to fill negative space.
 In this case, space all of your artwork evenly either 1 or 2 inches apart.
-The centre of your display should be 60 inches up from the floor.
+The center of your display should be 60 inches up from the floor.